Japanese pop culture in the United States: Overview

 The reception of Japanese pop culture has typically been a mainly positively accepted one by the United States.
 While cultural influences are mainly Japanese as due to nation of origin, Japanese pop culture has gained its popularity by high quality and standard of artistic content for sequential media, from not just artistic style and composition, but to writing content, lack of expressive restriction by censorship and moral regulation of works allowed for syndication, diverse portrayals of genres and imaginative ideas explored throughout its library of works, and appealing to generally shared human ideals and the human condition regardless of boundary of nationality and ethnicity.

 While anime, manga, and video games respectively have focus of themes and literary approaches unique from each other that define them independently, shared core elements between them allow familiarity for fans to interchange from medium to medium, and provides a sense of unity, consistency, and respected tradition as sequential art.
 For fans, this artistic consistency establishes common ground for a community as well as a kind of artistic movement and statement.
 This artistic consistency has been termed "anime style" or "anime" overall by global and American fans by need of identification, ease of recognition, and sense of historic and cultural origins, with manga and anime founded by Osamu Tezuka, and goes further than just tangible art style, writing, or general themes, instead being more like the soul of Japanese popular culture in itself.

 History

-Japanese popular culture gradually spread to the United States in several waves during the mid-to-late 20th century:
+Japanese popular culture gradually spread to the United States in several waves during the early-to-late 20th century: